 Limited Multioperator 19

 Unlimited Multioperator 16

-Rover 26
+Classic Rover 26

 Limited Rover 34

 Rover Unlimited 13

 Single Operator, 3 Bands 147

 Single Operator, FM 32

 Single Operator, High Power 162

 Single Operator, Low Power 242

 Single Operator Portable 37

 Total Logs 728

+Total Logs 120

-Thanks to all who submitted logs.
+Thanks to all who submitted logs!

 All scores presented in this preliminary report are provisional, pending final review.
-Watch for the full contest results coming soon to this website and be sure to read the write-up in the July issue of QST.
+Watch for the full contest results coming soon to this website.
+There will be a summary of top scores in the July issue of QST.